readthedocs/readthedocs.org/docs/dev/design/sphinx-jquery.rst

 Comment deadline:
   November 1st, 2022

-package-name:
+Package-name:
   ``sphinxcontrib-jquery``

-python package:
+Python package:
   ``sphinxcontrib.jquery``

-ownership:
+Ownership:
   Read the Docs core team will implement the initial releases of an otherwise community-owned package that lives in https://github.com/sphinx-contrib/jquery

-functionality:
+Functionality:
   sphinxcontrib-jquery is a Sphinx extension that provides a simple mechanism for other Sphinx extensions and themes to ensure that jQuery is included into the HTML build outputs and loaded in the HTML DOM itself.
   More specifically, the extension ensures that jQuery is loaded exactly once no matter how many themes and extensions that request to include jQuery nor the version of Sphinx.

-scope:
+Scope:
   This extension assumes that it's enough to provide a single version of jQuery for all of its dependent extensions and themes.
   As the name implies, this extension is built to handle jQuery only.
   It's not a general asset manager and it's not looking to do dependency resolution of jQuery versions.